Rainer Maria Rilke: Switzerland and Muzot (1919–1926)

+Admiring Russian Revolution, far left and Mussolini's fascism

 Rilke supported the Russian Revolution in 1917 as well as the Bavarian Soviet Republic in 1919.
 He became friends with Ernst Toller and mourned the deaths of Rosa Luxemburg, Kurt Eisner, and Karl Liebknecht.
 He confided that of the five or six newspapers he read daily, those on the far left came closest to his own opinions.
 He developed a reputation for supporting left-wing causes and thus, out of fear for his own safety, became more reticent about politics after the Bavarian Republic was crushed by the right-wing Freikorps.
 In January and February 1926, Rilke wrote three letters to the Mussolini-adversary Aurelia Gallarati Scotti in which he praised Benito Mussolini and described fascism as a healing agent.